ashawkey/stable-dreamfusion/readme.md

 The original paper's project page: [_DreamFusion: Text-to-3D using 2D Diffusion_](https://dreamfusion3d.github.io/).

-Examples generated from text prompt `a DSLR photo of a pineapple` viewed with the GUI in real time:
+Examples generated from text prompt `a high quality photo of a pineapple` viewed with the GUI in real time:

 https://user-images.githubusercontent.com/25863658/194241493-f3e68f78-aefe-479e-a4a8-001424a61b37.mp4

 ### [Gallery](https://github.com/ashawkey/stable-dreamfusion/issues/1) | [Update Logs](assets/update_logs.md)

 # Important Notice
 This project is a **work-in-progress**, and contains lots of differences from the paper.
-Also, many features are still not implemented now. **The current generation quality cannot match the results from the original paper, and still fail badly for many prompts.**
+Also, many features are still not implemented now. **The current generation quality cannot match the results from the original paper, and many prompts still fail badly!**

 ## Notable differences from the paper